Organosulfate: Natural sulfate esters

 Several classes of sulfate esters exist in nature.
-Especially common are sugar derivatives such as keratan sulfate, chondroitin sulfate, and the anticoagulant heparin.
+Especially common are sugar derivatives, the sulfated polysaccharides.
+Examples include keratan sulfate, chondroitin sulfate, and the anticoagulant heparin.
 Post-translational modifications of some proteins entail sulfation, often at the phenol group of tyrosine residues.
 A steroidal sulfate is estradiol sulfate, a latent precursor to the hormone estrogen.

 A major portion of soil sulfur is in the form of sulfate esters.

 Metabolism

 Sulfate is an inert anion, so nature activates it by the formation of ester derivative of adenosine 5'-phosphosulfate (APS) and 3'-phosphoadenosine-5'-phosphosulfate (PAPS).
 Many organisms utilize these reactions for metabolic purposes or for the biosynthesis of sulfur compounds required for life.
 The formation and hydrolysis of natural sulfate esters are catalyzed by sulfatases (aka sulfohydrolases).

 Safety

-Because they are widely used in commercial products, the safety aspects of organosulfates are heavily investigated.
+Because they are widely used in commercial products, the safety aspects of (monoalkyl) organosulfates are heavily investigated.

 Human Health

 Alkyl sulfates if ingested are well-absorbed and are metabolized into a C3, C4 or C5 sulfate and an additional metabolite.
 The highest irritant of the alkyl sulfates is sodium laurylsulfate, with the threshold before irritation at a concentration of 20%.
 Surfactants in consumer products are typically mixed, reducing likelihood of irritation.
 According to OECD TG 406, alkyl sulfates in animal studies were not found to be skin sensitizers.

 Laboratory studies have not found alkyl sulfates to be genotoxic, mutagenic or carcinogenic.
 No long-term reproductive effects have been found.